High-Yield Stocks: Separating Opportunity from Trap

 Phase 3: The Cut and Collapse

-The durable lesson: A 29% yield should immediately trigger skepticism, not excitement.
-Yields that extreme are almost never sustainable—they're distress signals, not value indicators.
+What the data confirms: A 29% yield should immediately trigger skepticism, not excitement.
+Yields that extreme are almost never sustainable—they’re distress signals, not value indicators.

 Case Study: When High Yield Was Opportunity (Selective Examples)